What is the Jewish Leadership Council?

 However, the policy environment has become increasingly specialised.
 CST are the experts on antisemitism, while care organisations like Jewish Care and Norwood know all the details of social care policy.
 The JLC brings all of these experts around the table to discuss policy issues with the Board and with each other, to help formulate and implement plans.

-The Board and JLC run joint projects together such as the Fair Play Campaign Group.
+The Board and JLC run joint projects together.
 Staff from the JLC and the Board are in contact with each other several times a day.